Stachugit/CatHack/README.md

----

 # CatHack Firmware for M5StickCPlus2
 ![CatHack Logo](images/cathack.png)

-## 🎉 Version 1.2 is Out!
+## 🎉 Version 1.3 is Out!

-I am excited to announce the release of **CatHack v1.2**!
-This update brings several new features and improvements to enhance your hacking experience.
+I am thrilled to announce the release of **CatHack v1.3**!
+This update brings exciting new features and improvements to enhance your hacking experience.
 Here's what's new in this version:

+- **Deauther**: A powerful WiFi deauthentication tool for network testing.
+- **WiFi Spam**: Capability to flood the area with fake WiFi networks.
+- **Brightness Control**: New setting to adjust the screen brightness for optimal visibility in various environments.

+Along with these additions, v1.3 includes all the great features from previous versions:

-- **RF Analyzer**: A powerful new tool to identify and analyze the frequency of your SubGhz devices.
+- **RF Analyzer**: A powerful tool to identify and analyze the frequency of your SubGhz devices.
-- **BLE Spam**: Now you can spam advertising packets over Bluetooth Low Energy, making your device even more versatile.
+- **BLE Spam**: Spam advertising packets over Bluetooth Low Energy.
 - **Bad Portal**: Create fake login pages for security testing.
-- **Web Interface**: Easily add or remove files through a network interface, making file management more convenient.
+- **Web Interface**: Easily add or remove files through a network interface.

 CatHack continues to evolve, and I'm committed to providing you with the best tools for your M5StickCPlus2.